fieldtrip/website/development/realtime/modulareeg.md

 ## Standalone program modeeg2ft/modeeg2ft_2chn

 We provide two standalone tools (see ''realtime/src/acquisition/modeeg'' and ''realtime/bin'') to grab data from the serial port, and stream it to a FieldTrip buffer.
-The first one is called **modeeg2ft** and allows to specify which channels to stream and save in a configuration file like thi
+The first one is called **modeeg2ft** and allows to specify which channels to stream and save in a configuration file like this:

     [select]
     1=Left
     2=Right

-You would then call the application like thi
+You would then call the application like this:

     modeeg2ft COM5: config.txt  nameOfGDF  localhost  1972